jcustenborder/kafka-connect-spooldir/README.md

 Large files will be read as a single byte array.
 This means that the process could run out of memory or try to send a message to Kafka that is greater than the max message size.
 If this happens an exception will be thrown.
 ### Important

 The recommended converter to use is the ByteArrayConverter.
-Example: `value.converter=org.apache.kafka.connect.storage.ByteArrayConverter`
+Example: `value.converter=org.apache.kafka.connect.converters.ByteArrayConverter`
 ### Configuration

 #### File System